NIAGroup/PyStockAnalyze-2019/README.md

    > Copy the proxy info into your bash RC file on the lines containing

    > Make sure to update the PROXY in the bashrc with the correct proxy information behind the firewall

+   > Note if you're adding the alias links for pycharm/sublime/atom/notepad++ to make sure to specify in Linux style (directories separated by /, and not \, the latter being Windows style)

 5. Clone repository:
    > Inside of your terminal/git bash, navigate to the folder in which you want to download your repository